“All we have to decide is what to do with the time that is given us.” J. R. R. Tolkien

 What appointments do you have on your calendar that you have a hard time keeping?
-You make the commitment and then you need to cancel, reschedule or miss the appointment altogether.
+You commit and then you need to cancel, reschedule or miss the appointment altogether.
 What if those appointments have outlived their usefulness?
-What if you cancelled those appointments on purpose with the promise that you will change consistently missed appointments to “as needed” appointments.
+What if you canceled those appointments on purpose with the promise that you will change consistently missed appointments to “as needed” appointments.
 This way you can let the other person know that you want to remain connected, just on a less formal basis.
 You gain back time and preserve the relationship.

 Target: Avoid scheduling on the fly.

 For a meeting request, ask them to send an email.
 This gives you time to check your calendar and to check your calendar integrity target to see how you want to move forward with a meeting or to even ascertain if a meeting is necessary.

 Target: Schedule down time.

 Value Your Time and Relationships in All Seasons

 “The two most powerful warriors are patience and time.”

 – Leo Tolstoy

 What other targets would you put in place?
-Our hope is that doing this work will help move you closer to your big picture goal.
+We hope that doing this work will help move you closer to your big picture goal.
 Plus, give you peace of heart and mind and help you grow your business with impact.